akortman/mud/README.md

 directory (with setup.py in it).
 Then `import mud` and continue.

 ## Minimal example
-Here, we make a corpus, filter it to a single piece (piece.musicxml, consisting of one C# whole note), and convert it to labels and feature vectors at an 0.5 beat/quarter note resolution.
 ```python
 import mud
 # Load a piece.